Tyngstast/pdf-merger/README.md

-# Java PDF merger
+# Java PDF merger as a Spring Cloud Function

-Simple application in Java to merge list of pdfs to one, using itextpdf lib.
+## Important information

-## Run
+Multipart file is currently not supported in Spring Cloud Function.
-Edit paths to input files and output file and run program.
+The only multipart data allowed right now is `String`.